chili-labs/AclBundle/README.md

 ## Description

-This Symfony 2 Bundle provides an easy api to the security-acl component and an eventlistener for automatic acl cleanup upon removal of domain objects.
+This Symfony 2 Bundle provides an easy api to the Security/ACL component and an eventlistener for automatic ACL cleanup upon removal of domain objects.
 The installation is simple and by default does not change any behavior of your application.

-Without this bundle you normaly do this (taken from the [ACL docs](http://symfony.com/doc/current/cookbook/security/acl.html#creating-an-acl-and-adding-an-ace)):
+Without this bundle you normaly do this (taken from the [ACL docs][1]):
 ```php
 // creating the ACL
 $aclProvider = $this->get('security.acl.provider');